rabbitmq/cluster-operator/INSTALL.md

 This installation guide is written with the assumption that you are using a private image registry.
 If you don't have access to an image registry yourself, please contact the team on Pivotal slack (#rabbitmq-for-k8s)

-## Configure Kubernetes cluster for persistence

-The RabbitMQ Cluster is deployed with Persistent Volumes in order to properly recover from a cluster shutdown.

 ## Download Artifacts
 The artefact for RabbitMQ for Kubernetes can be downloaded from [Pivotal Network](https://network.pivotal.io/products/p-rabbitmq-for-kubernetes/).
 The artefact contains three docker images and deployment manifests for the operator and the broker.
 The three images are: